monome/docs/norns/reference/lib/sequins.md

 ```
 In this example, `my_seq()` will return 3, then 12, then 15.
 Next, it will return 6, then 12, then 15.
 Then 9, 12, 15, etc.

-To reference the inner sequin as a table, use its key.
+To reference the inner sequin as a table, use its literal key.
 Example:
 ```lua
 my_seq[1][3]
 ```